ksu-is/Eye-Lense-Glasses-Recom.-Web-Quiz/projectroadmap.md

 - [ ] Test finished project
 - [ ] Organize any coding to appear more neat
 - [ ] Refine the coding on the project

+# PowerPoint Tasks
 - [ ] Create PowerPoint slides for project
+- [ ] List Project Members on PPT
+- [ ] Show Title of Project on PPT
+- [ ] Show a tag line that introduces the main concept of what it does/will do on PPT
+- [ ]
 - [ ] Upload PowerPoint to GitHub and turn in PowerPoint to D2L

 # Additional Tasks: